rafaellima47/to-do-list-django/README.md

 # to-do-list-django
-Basic to-do list application made in Django.
+Basic to-do list application built with Django.

 You can access the app at https://to-dolistdjango.herokuapp.com/